 - Former trustee of the North American Islamic Trust

 - Former president of the Association of Muslim Scientists and Engineers of North America

-During the course of his professional career, Ahmad has authored and edited several books on computer hardware, software, and information systems.
-He also served as editor-in-chief of the International Journal of Science and Technology (published by the U.S.-based Foundation for International Development).
+Ahmad currently serves as an emeritus professor at Eastern Michigan University, and as chairman of the Operations Management Committee at the Jahangirabad Institute Technology in India.
+Over the course of his professional career, he has authored and edited several books on computer hardware, software, and information systems.
+And he was once editor-in-chief of the International Journal of Science and Technology (published by the U.S.-based Foundation for International Development).